 -

 Being a CASA is both rewarding and challenging.
 The child welfare system is bureaucratic and overburdened, and our Advocates often have to work hard to get the system to respond.
 Because of court decisions, social service plans, and other factors out of our control, the advocate can face disappointments.
-The biggest reward comes on the day when the child is placed in a safe, permanent home, and knowing they made a difference in a child's life.
+The biggest reward comes when the child is placed in a safe, permanent home, and the advocate knows they made a difference.

 -